Quiescent low-mass galaxies observed by JWST in the Epoch of Reionization

 \section{Nature of quiescent systems}

-In Fig.~\ref{fig:histories} we show the star formation histories (SFHs) for some \code{SERRA} low-mass galaxies up to different observation redshifts.
+In Fig.~\ref{fig:histories} we show the star formation histories (SFHs) in terms of age of the Universe $t_{\rm H}$ for some \code{SERRA} low-mass galaxies up to different observation redshifts.
 The SFHs have an intermittent nature made of bursts followed by star formation drops or even halts.
 Such behaviour results from stellar feedback, efficiently decreasing or even suppressing star formation in low-mass galaxies.
 Note that all galaxies with final mass $M_\star \lesssim 10^{9} \Msun$ have experienced quiescent SF phases, or are still quenched at the final snapshot, which is identified as the redshift of observation.
 On average, these quenched galaxies represent the 30\% of the population.

 Interestingly, after the SF peak, these low-mass galaxies feature a smooth SFR decrease lasting some tens of Myr until the final quenching.
 This trend is typical of stellar feedback powered by SNe, as explosions occur with a delay time that increases with a decreasing SN progenitor mass \citep[see][]{Gelli20}.
 This behaviour is encountered in all low-mass systems, i.e. in both field and satellite galaxies, implying that environmental processes do not drive their evolution.